Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Enhanced data protection* → built-in replication, self-healing, and monitoring reduce risk of data loss.
 - *Simplified backup and recovery* → volume snapshots enable fast backup operations.
 Easy rollback to previous storage states.
 - *Enterprise-grade reliability* → Ceph’s distributed architecture provides continuous service availability and resilience.

-#### Disaster Recovery Process

-The PaaS Block Storage service is delivered on a high-density storage architecture powered by Proxmox VE and a Ceph distributed storage cluster.
-Ceph provides native replication, self-healing and strong data durability.
-Disaster Recovery (DR) ensures service continuity, data integrity and rapid restoration in case of partial or full site failure.

-**Disaster Recovery (DR) Objectives**

-- RPO (Recovery Point Objective): Typically near-zero, because Ceph writes are synchronously replicated across multiple OSDs and nodes before acknowledgment.
-- RTO (Recovery Time Objective): Designed to be minimal.
-Recovery depends on the nature of the failure (node, rack, or site).

-**DR Protection Levels**

-- Node-Level Failure
-    - Ceph automatically marks failed OSDs or nodes as “out”
-    - Data is automatically re-replicated to healthy nodes to restore the predefined replication level
-    - Proxmox migrates VMs/volumes to healthy nodes via HA framework

-- Rack-Level or Power Domain Failure
-    - If the CRUSH map is configured with rack-awareness, Ceph ensures that: No dataset has all its replicas in the same rack/power domain
-    - Failover is automatic and transparent

-- Full Site Failure (Multi-site DR) (Applicable only when a second Ceph site or stretch-cluster is deployed)

-    - Block volumes are replicated to a secondary Ceph cluster through asynchronous multi-site Ceph replication, or RBD mirroring (journal-based)
-    - In case of complete primary site outage, the secondary site can promote replicated RBD images and restore service

-**DR Process Workflow**

-- Step 1 – Failure Detection

-    - Continuous monitoring of Ceph MONs, OSDs, Proxmox nodes and cluster health status.
-    - Automatic alerts for: Disk or node failures, Network disruption, Replication degradation, Cluster reaching “HEALTH_WARN” or “HEALTH_ERR”

-- Step 2 – Automatic Failover (Local Cluster)

-    - Ceph redistributes I/O across available OSDs
-    - Proxmox HA automatically restarts workloads on healthy nodes
-    - No manual intervention is typically required

-- Step 3 – Data Re-Replication

-    - Ceph restores the replication level (e.g. 3 copies) by copying missing replicas to healthy OSDs
-    - The process is throttled to avoid performance degradation.

-- Step 4 – Activation of Secondary Site

-    - If the failure affects the entire primary site:
-        - Administrators promote mirrored RBD images on the secondary Ceph cluster
-        - Proxmox compute nodes at the DR site attach the promoted RBDs
-        - Services are restarted according to the failover plan.

-- Step 5 – Service Validation

-    - Verification that Block Storage volumes are consistent and available
-    - Checks of application logs and integrity validation.

-- Step 6 – Failback (Post-Recovery)

-    - Once the primary site is restored:
-        - Data is synchronized back (reverse RBD mirroring)
-        - Primary Ceph cluster is reintroduced into production
-        - Normal operations resume

 <a id="archive-storage"></a>